 Jazz composition is offered for graduate applicants who wish to pursue a Master of Music degree.
 Students who major in jazz composition at Manhattan School of Music are presented with several unique and special opportunities to develop their art.
 These include monthly composers’ reading sessions for large and small ensembles, Quarterly Jazz Philharmonic reading sessions with full studio orchestra (symphony orchestra & jazz big band; both sessions recorded for faculty review and study), student commissions with performance and monetary awards, performance of compositions at Jazz at Lincoln Center concerts, quarterly jazz composers’ concerts for chamber and jazz orchestra ensembles, and open access to two computer-based electronic music studios.

 Classes in studio synthesis techniques, composing and arranging for MIDI synthesizer, arranging for jazz composers, advanced studio recording, film scoring classes, songwriting classes.

 Facilities for Electronic Music Composition

-The master’s program in jazz voice at Manhattan School of Music is designed to prepare each vocalist to be an exceptional performer who is able to function in today’s business of music.
-The program is spearheaded by our internationally known faculty, including Theo Bleckmann, Peter Eldridge, and Darmon Meader.
+Jazz voice is offered for graduate applicants who wish to pursue a Master of Music degree.
+The jazz voice program at Manhattan School of Music is designed to prepare each vocalist to be an exceptional performer who is able to function in today’s business of music.
+The program is spearheaded by our internationally known faculty, including Theo Bleckmann, Gretchen Parlato, and Kate McGarry.
 Here are some of the highlights of the program: